junxit/us-congress-bills-115/metadata.md

 - 2017-11-01 — Mr. Cook moved to suspend the rules and pass the bill, as amended.
 - 2017-11-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8325)
 - 2017-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8325)
+- 2017-11-02 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.